aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/epub-to-pdf-conversion/_index.md

 {{% /alert %}}

-The static methods of the [Converter](https://apireference.aspose.com/net/html/aspose.html.converters/converter) class are primarily used as the easiest way to convert an [EPUB](https://en.wikipedia.org/wiki/EPUB) code into various formats.
-You can convert [EPUB](https://en.wikipedia.org/wiki/EPUB) to [PDF](https://en.wikipedia.org/wiki/PDF) in your C# application literally with a single line of code!
+The static methods of the [Converter](https://apireference.aspose.com/net/html/aspose.html.converters/converter) class are primarily used as the easiest way to convert an {{%EPUB%}} code into various formats.
+You can convert {{%EPUB%}} to {{%PDF%}} in your C# application literally with a single line of code!

 {{< gist "aspose-com-gists" "f3606888162b6b9cad4e80c485ee4ec3" "Examples-CSharp-ConvertingBetweenFormats-ConvertEPUBToPDF-WithASingleLine.cs" >}}